DaemonForge/Dayz-HeroesAndBandits/README.md

 ```
 m_HeroesAndBandits.updatePlayerTotals()
 ```
-This will load and then recaluate all of the players humanity based on the current action values.
-This will also load all players into the local system, it is recommended to remove the code and restart the server once it finishes booting.
+This will load and then recalcuate all of the players humanity based on the current action values.
+Since this will load all players into the local system, it is recommended to remove the code and restart the server once it finishes booting.
+To prevent any potential performance decreases especially on large population servers.

 ## Add On Mods